094459/blog/content/post/deploying-open-source-clickstream-analytics.md

 tags : [ open source, serverless-website-analytics]

 ---
+**Update, August 1st**

+*I have been running this project for five weeks now, so have a better understanding of costs.
+My bill in July was $0.85, and I suspect this will be reasonably stable over the coming months.
+I think this represents great value!
+I will report back at the end of the year and update this*

+***

 Like many folk, I run a [personal blog](https://blog.beachgeek.co.uk).
 This blog runs Hugo and turns my markdown pages into static content, which I then deploy on Netlify.
 One of the key things about running a blog is understanding how readers are interacting with your content, and this is where web analytics solutions can help you.
 A common solution to this has been to use something like Google Analytics as this typically is very easy to integrate into your website.